National launches farming package, pledges to curb foreign investment

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Party leader Christopher Luxon has unveiled the party's "Getting back to farming" package, which includes 19 proposals.
+Party leader Christopher Luxon unveiled the party's "Getting back to farming" package, which includes 19 proposals.

-Among them are plans to ban foreign investment in farms being converted to forestry for carbon mining, and the doubling of the RSE worker cap from 19,000 workers to 38,000 workers a year.
+It includes 19 proposals, among them plans to ban foreign investment in farms being converted to forestry for carbon mining, and the doubling of the RSE worker cap from 19,000 workers to 38,000 workers a year.

+Luxon released the full policy in Whitford, a small rural town south-east of Auckland this morning, saying farmers had had enough of often unworkable and ill-defined rules from the Labour Government.

+It would give migrants brought into the rural sector under the Accredited Employers’ scheme a path to residency – and scrap the requirement to pay those workers the median wage of $30 an hour, saying the industry average which took into account skills and experience was preferred.

 Luxon said a broader range of activities would be allowed on highly-productive land, while protections would focus on areas of high environmental value.